mimecuvalo/all-the-things/README.md

 ## 📯 Description

-This template includes scripts and configuration used by [Next.js](https://nextjs.org/) but with LOTS more bells 🔔 and whistles 😗.
+This template includes scripts and configuration used by [Next.js](https://nextjs.org/) but with an opinionated set of bells 🔔 and whistles 😗.

 ## ⚡ Features